Master of Business Administration (MBA)

 a) Passed the Graduate School of Business Management Admissions Test (GSBMAT); and,

-b) A bachelors degree from a recognised tertiary institution and a minimum of three years significant work experience in an executive of professional position involving considerable authority and decision making; or
+b) A Bachelors degree from a recognised tertiary institution and a minimum of three years significant work experience in an executive of professional position involving considerable authority and decision

 The Master of Business Administration consists of twelve courses.
 A student who obtains three fail grades will not be allowed to continue with the Master of Business Administration programme.

 Courses: MBA423, MBA431, MBA432, MBA433, MBA434, MBA435, MBA436, MBA437,

 MBA438, MBA439, MBA440; plus one from: MBA421, MBA422, MBA430, MBA441, MBA442, MBA443; or one from: AF420, AF433, DG410, DG415, DG417, EC408, EC412, MG401, MG404, MG405, MG409, MG410, MG411,

 MG412, LM401, LM402, TS401 or supervised independent research conducted within MBA425.

 Note: Programmes in the Graduate School of Business operate on the basis of three trimesters per year.